-The codebots evolve over time as more functionality and behaviours become available.
+The codebots evolve over time as more functionality and extensions become available.
 Your applications will work with a specific version of a codebot but you may want to upgrade to a later version.
 This article covers the bot upgrade process.

 It is important you keep your application as up to date as possible.
 The longer at you leave an upgrade, the harder it will be for you to catch up.
-Upgrading your bot means you can get access to more behaviours, bug fixes, and more protected regions, depending on what has been released.
+Upgrading your bot means you can get access to more extensions, bug fixes, and more protected regions, depending on what has been released.

 Upgrading your bot